todd-herbert/heltec-eink-modules/docs/README.md

 If your Heltec e-ink display is not listed, please let me know.

-Heltec seem to reuse the same marketing names for different non-interchangable displays.
+Heltec seem to reuse the same marketing names for different non-interchangeable displays.
 In this library, displays are identified by the *model of the panel*.
 Unfortunately, the displays are not marked with this information.
 See [identification](#identifying-your-display)

 |   Model Name              |   Sold As                                         |   Colors              |   Fastmode        |   Resolution (px)